valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Eval.md

 <details markdown>

-<summary>Why Does It Matter: Faster, Simpler, Architectural Quality</summary>
+<summary>Why Does It Matter: Faster, Simpler, Modern Architecture</summary>

-&nbsp;

 Automation makes it __faster:__ what used to require weeks or months is now immediate.
 Unblock UI Dev, and engage business users - _early_ - instead of investing in a misunderstanding.

 Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., APIs without pagination.

-And finally, automation guarantees a base level of __architecture:__ systems will always have APIs (no more logic in UI controllers), logic will be always shared between UIs and APIs, and predictable for maintenance teams.
+And finally, automation guarantees a __modern software architecture:__ systems will always be container-ready, API-based, logic will be always shared between UIs and APIs (no more logic in UI controllers), and predictable for maintenance teams.

 </details>